juniorxxue/contextual-typing/README.md

 Name: Contextual Typing

-## Before you start

-The submission attached is a revised paper, the major revisions are two:

-1. We added a paragraph about the recipe to apply our concept to the design of type systems, which lies in the conclusion.

-2. We added a paragraph to illustrate the design of counters, which lies in line no. 533.

 ## Step-by-step Instructions

-We provide two alternatives: (1) start from the source code in your local machine, or (2) use the provided VM with the environment installed.
+We provide two alternatives:

+1. start from the source code in your local machine, or
+1. use the provided VM with the environment installed.

 ### Option 1: Build the source locally